DIT112-V21/group-08/README.md

 ### C++

 C++ together with MQTT will be the bridge between our various interfaces and the car(SMCE).
-Arduino code will be responsible for executing the various commands given to the car to perform accordingly.
+Arduino code will be responsible for executing the several commands given to the car to perform accordingly.

 ## Installation Guide:
 There are a few things you need to set in place before kicking off: